stevenleigh/CppExplain/README.md

 ## Anti-Patterns
 ### Poltergeist
-A class that does almost nothing besides forward calls to another class.
+A poltergeist class is a class that does almost nothing besides forward calls to another class.
 Eg.

 ```cpp
 class Useful{